GeneralPoxter/Muffins.jl/README.md

 + Set `output` to `1` for result display without proofs
 + Set `output` to `2` for detailed proofs and result display

-For example, `Muffins.solve(m, s, output=1)` will display only results of each method without proofs.
+For example, `Muffins.half(m, s, output=1)` will display the results of the Half Method without a proof.
 By default, `output` is set to `1` for `Muffins.solve(m, s)` and `2` for other asterisk methods.

 #### For methods with a carat (^):